denhamparry/LearnShareRepeat/Talk.md

 ^
 Some of my favourite speakers highlight issues within the industry.
-I suffer from depression, but I manage it day by day.
+I suffer from depression.
 I find talking to others fixes things for me.
-If you're feeling overwhelmed or ever need to have a chat, drop me a messasge.
+Conferences can be overwhelming, if you ever need someone to talk to give me a shout.

----

-# TAKE PHOTOS!

-^
-Feel free to take any photos.
-I usually do this at conferences to remind me of a talk.
-With 6 tracks and 3 days, its going to be a long, but great conference!

 ---